Intersections of the Ekedahl-Oort and Newton Strata of $\mathcal{A}_{5}$: Intersection Tools

 For any Newton polygon $ \xi = \displaystyle \sum_{i=1}^{t} [m_{i}, n_{i}]$ we define a $p$-divisible group

-with $G_{m.n}$ defined as in the previous section.
-For consistency, we remark that the Newton polygon of the $p$-divisible group $G ( \xi)$ is in fact $\xi$. \begin{definition} A $p$-divisible group $\mathcal{G}$ is called minimal if it is isomorphic to the $p$-divisible group $\mathcal{G}(\xi)$ of some Newton polygon $\xi$. \end{definition}
+with $G_{m,n}$ defined as in Section \ref{npstrat}.
+For consistency, we note that the Newton polygon of the $p$-divisible group $G ( \xi)$ is $\xi$. \begin{defn} A $p$-divisible group $\mathcal{G}$ is called \textit{minimal} if it is isomorphic to $G(\xi)$ for some Newton polygon $\xi$. \end{defn}